Sylva-Egb/LearningCpp/README.md

 ## ABOUT THE FOLDER "PERSONNE"

 This folder contains the code sheet and his executable.
 Here I defined the properties of the class, methods and constructors.
 The specification here is that I have declared the methods and constructor in the class and defined them outside.
 Over this specification the personne.cpp is the same as ville.cpp

+## ABOUT THE FOLDER "HERITAGE"

+Here I tried to get knowledge about inheritance of classes and polymorphism